sydhds/massa_rust_sdk/Readme.md

 ## Developing Massa smart contracts in Rust

-Writing a handbook is planned, but in the meantime, you can refer to the following documentation & examples:
+Writing a dev book (similar to [the Rust book](https://github.com/rust-lang/book)) is planned, but in the meantime, you can refer to the following documentation & examples:

 ### Documentation (Smart contract development)